GorbulasDev/offset_docs/doc/docs/source/intro/blockchain_comparison.rst

 processed quickly have to provide large enough fees.

 If transaction fees are too low, it will become not profitable to run a miner.
-Therefore blockchain based networks have a theoretical lower bound over the transaction fees [2]_.
+Therefore blockchain-based networks have a theoretical lower bound over the transaction fees [2]_.
 This lower bound is related to the amount of miners in the network, the amount of transactions (per unit of time) and to the costs of computation.